ai-forma/forma-docs/src/how-to/dory.md

 ## 📌 A note about memory

-Depending on how much you talked to Dory, you might have noticed that it DID have [contextual memory](../documentation/memory.md#short-term-or-contextual-memory).
-For example, it could remember and revisit your previous messages to undestand the dialog, and it could summarize your conversation.
+Depending on how much you talked to Dory, you might have noticed that it did not have [contextual memory](../documentation/memory.md#short-term-or-contextual-memory).
+For example, it could not remember and revisit your previous messages to undestand the dialog.
+This happens becayse the conversation was not stored anywhere and, neither on the chat itself nor in a database.

-However, it is very important for you to know that this was only possible because the Forma CLI *itself* was keeping track of the conversation history.
-This means that the conversation was not stored anywhere and, if you stopped the CLI, the conversation was lost.

 > **Note**: Forma Agents are **stateless**, meaning that they do not keep conversation history or any other kind of state themselves.
 This has many benefits when putting them in production, but it also means that either the client (e.g., your browser) or an external database must be in charge of keeping track of the conversation history, and sending it to the agent.

-In the next section we will explore how to give Dory some contextual memory using an actual Database, so that the chat history stays safe even if the user closes the window or the computers shut down.
+In the next section we will explore how to give Dory some contextual memory using a Database, so that the chat history stays safe even if the user closes the window or the computers shut down.